mreider/am/agilemarkdown-project/finished-stories-should-be-editable.md

 @falconandy - and try this story in pendulum?
 Always exits 1? sent by @mreider at 2018-08-04 02:28 PM

+@mreider I tried with Tags-are-not-case-sensitive.md on reider.club.
+I modified 'Assigned' to mreider, saved, to falconandy, saved, to falconandy555, saved, to falconandy, saved.
+No errors, all saves were successful. sent by @falconandy at 2018-08-04 07:31 PM

 ## Attachments

 ## Metadata